 At Evaporated Coatings, we specialize in high-quality optical coatings.
 We manufacture a range of optical filters, including excitement and emission filters for fluorescence microscopy.
 Our designers can help you find a cost-effective and high-performance solution, and our technicians use leading technology to manufacture the substrate and coatings you require.
 Contact us today to learn more about our high-quality optical coating solutions.

-Ion Beam Sputtering Coating (IBS) uses an ion source to deposits or sputters a thin film onto your targeted material (either metal or dielectric) to create a dielectric or metallic film.
+Ion Beam Sputtering Coating (IBS) uses an ion source to deposit or sputter a thin film onto your targeted material to create a dielectric film.
+Since an ion beam is mono-energetic and collimated, it creates a very precise control over the thickness of the film.
 Since an ion beam is mono-energetic and collimated, it creates very precise control over the thickness of the film.

 A typical configuration of IBS systems includes the substrate, a target, and a gridded ion source, with the ion beam being focused on a target material, and a nearby substrate being the sputtered target material.